ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

     :end-before: DOC include end: FirrtlCompiler

-If you look inside of the `tools/barstools/tapeout/src/main/scala/transforms/Generate.scala <https://github.com/ucb-bar/barstools/blob/master/tapeout/src/main/scala/transforms/Generate.scala>`__ file, you can see that FIRRTL invoked twice, once for the "Top" and once for the "Harness".
+If you look inside of the `tools/barstools/tapeout/src/main/scala/transforms/Generate.scala <https://github.com/ucb-bar/barstools/blob/master/tapeout/src/main/scala/transforms/Generate.scala>`__ file, you can see that FIRRTL is invoked twice, once for the "Top" and once for the "Harness".
 If you want to add transforms to just modify the DUT, you can add them to ``topTransforms``.
 Otherwise, if you want to add transforms to just modify the test harness, you can add them to ``harnessTransforms``.

 Examples of transforms